 Our customs clearance services are available as a stand-alone service or as a bolt-on to our other third-party logistics services, including bonded warehousing, and sea, air and road freight forwarding.
 You can skillfully streamline your logistics and reduce your costs by outsourcing all your logistics activity to our multidisciplinary team.

 Whether you are facing EU customs for the first time or integrating new tasks to your automated systems, Good Logistics has a team of customs clearance experts and a range of digital solutions to suit all needs.
-We have worked hard to prepare our existing customers for the changes that Brexit brings, so we are able to continue to accept new customs business, unlike some other providers.
+We have a fanatstic EU Customs team who can take care of all your customs requirements.

 “We have used the services of the John Good Logistics team for a number of years and they have always gone above and beyond to meet our requirements.
 With a proactive can do attitude they have supported us through the Brexit process and ensured we have met our customer needs.”